 - Ravenholt Public Health Center, 625 Shadow Lane, Las Vegas

 - East Las Vegas Public Health Center, 560 N. Nellis Blvd., Suite E12, Las Vegas

 - Henderson Public Health Center, 520 E. Lake Mead Parkway, Henderson

-For the 2008-09 flu season, the health district has a large supply of vaccine.
-To date, more than 12,000 doses have been administered by the health district since the end of September.
+The health district has administered more than 18,000 doses since October.
 In Southern Nevada, flu season typically begins in late December and peaks in January or February; the season can continue until May.
-The health district reported its first confirmed influenza case in early November and notes that to date, the flu season has been mild.

 Visit the Media Contacts webpage for media related inquiries.